akasprzak14/git-practice/readme.md

 # Anna Git Practice
-This is a repository for practice
+This is a repository for practicing git commands